How Much Does Roofing Cost in Austin, TX?

 How long does roofing take in Austin?

 The duration of a roofing project in Austin depends on the size of the roof, complexity of the job, and weather conditions.
-On average, a roof replacement can take anywhere from a few days to a week to complete.
-Your contractor should provide a detailed timeline and schedule for the project.
+On average, a roofing project can take anywhere from a few days to several weeks to complete.
+A licensed contractor can provide a more accurate estimate of the project timeline based on your specific needs.

 What warranty should I expect from a roofing contractor?